-Elafonisi is located 76km west of Chania and 5km south of Chrysoskalitisa Monastery, in the southwesternmost point of Crete.
-Elafonisi is an oblong, which often "breaks" in two parts by water giving the impression of being a separate island.
-Elafonisi is a Natura 2000 protected area.
-The island is full of dunes with sand lilies and jupiners (like-cedars trees).
-The endangered turtles careta careta and several rare animals nest on the island and it is strictly forbidden to remove any plants, animals and sand from the area.
+Chania and 5km south of Chrysoskalitisa Monastery, in the southwesternmost tip of Crete.
+Elafonisi is an oblong peninsula, which often breaks in two parts by water giving the impression of being a separate island.
+It is a Natura 2000 protected area.
+The island is full of sand dunes with sea daffodils and jupiners.
+The endangered loggerhead sea turtle and several rare animals and plants find shelter on the island; it is strictly forbidden to remove any plants, animals, shells, and sand from the area.Elafonisi is located 76km west of

 Sightseeing and history

 The island was once occupied by pirates, but now it attracts thousands of visitors.
 This is reflected in the name of the island.
-Elafonisi means “Treasure island” in Greek, named after the treasures that pirates stored here.
+Elafonisi means “Treasure Island” in Greek, named after the treasures that pirates stored here.
 Who knows, maybe you’ll be lucky to find a hidden treasure when you come here...

 Near the parking area, you will see a monument commemorating a tragic story that took place in Elafonisi on the Easter of 1824.
 Turks, led by Ibrahim Pasha, massacred 600 women and children and 40 combatants, who had escaped in Elafonissi hoping that the Turks would not find the shallow passage to the islet.
 The Turks however found the passage by watching a donkey that was seeking for its master.
 After the massacre, they moved to Xotikospilio cave to continue their slaughter.
 According to some reports, this number is 850 people, while many seem to be those that were sold as slaves.
 During the Revolution of 1866, the historic ship Arkadi which was used against the Turks by the rebels for years was destroyed during a battle on August 7, 1867, near Elafonissi.